-The MSU Equine Center is home to the Equine Science Program and the MSU Equestrian Teams.
+The Murray State Equine Center is home to the Equine Science Program and the Murray State Equestrian Teams.
 Facilities at the Center include the Equine Instructional Facility, the University barn (for University horses), several barns for housing student-owned horses, a lighted outdoor riding arena, an outdoor dressage arena, turn out lots for both student and University owned horses, a wash rack, and several round pens.

-The University’s Equine Program allows students both traditional classroom learning as well as hands-on opportunities in the areas of equine health care management, reproduction, exercise physiology, and nutrition.
+The University’s Equine Program allows students both traditional classroom learning as well as hands-on opportunities in the areas of equine health care and business management, reproduction, exercise physiology, nutrition, and an equine chiropractic specialty option.
 In addition, there are opportunities for students to be involved with the Intercollegiate Horse Show teams, both hunt seat and stock seat, the Rodeo Team, and the Dressage Club.
 All teams are involved in various competitions throughout the academic year.

 Hutson School of Agriculture

 103 South Oakley Applied Science